dancingfrog/README/README.md

 ...codes professionally and personally for the World Wide Web and its associated technologies.
 His skills range from scripting simple utilities to crafting fully scalable applications to spec, appropriate to a variety of client/server configurations.
 The toolbox from which he regularly pulls includes JavaScript, HTML5, SVG, Perl, audio and video streaming.

 In addition to his professional activities, John contributes code to the Open Source community on GitHub [(github.com/dancingfrog)](https://github.com/dancingfrog) and occassionaly masquerades as Revlin John, his eclectic alter-ego [(github.com/revlin)](https://github.com/revlin).
-What follows is a brief synopsis of his works**:
+What follows is a brief synopsis of his works &ast;:

 ### JS Demos ![js-demos](images/js-demos.png)
 #### [www.uni-sol.org/js-demos](http://uni-sol.org/js-demos)